 All companies must submit annual tax returns to the Inland Revenue Authority of Singapore (IRAS).
-Singapore companies are required to submit audited or unaudited accounts before 30 November annually.
+The deadline to submit audited or unaudited accounts is 30 November annually.
 Singapore adopts the preceding year basis taxation.
-The profits for the financial year ending in the preceding year will form the basis for filing the tax return in the current year.
+Therefore, the profits for the financial year ending in the preceding year will form the basis for filing the tax returns in the current year.

 GST is a consumption tax levied on the import of goods as well as nearly all supplies of goods and services in Singapore.
 Businesses whose taxable supply exceeds or is expected to exceed S$1 million for any consecutive 12 month period are required to register for GST with IRAS.
 GST-registered entities must submit quarterly GST returns.
 Any GST paid by a company can be claimed from the IRAS.
 Businesses may also voluntarily register for GST.

 Companies in Singapore must pay the salaries of their employees in a timely manner.
 They must also ensure that the deductions made from the salaries of their employees are submitted to the CPF board on time.
 Computation of basic wages, overtime wages, bonuses etc are some of the basic elements of payroll processing.
 However, in Singapore, the computation of donations to funds such as SINDA, MBMF, ECF, levies including the Skills Development Levy, and withholding tax etc make it a complex function.

 Payroll and accounting management software are designed to simplify processes for business owners and we can provide you with one that qualifies as an iSPRINT– Packaged Solution.
 Under this scheme, you can claim up to 70% of the qualifying costs, capped at $20,000 for the purchase of an intermediate packaged solution.
 In addition, you can enjoy a 68% tax saving under the Productivity and Innovation Credit (PIC) Scheme.